 Questions and answers about COVID-19 vaccines(external link) Children's Hospital of Philadelphia

-Immunise your child on time Ministry of Health, NZ, 2020 Available in the following languages: English(external link), Chinese (simplified),(external link) Chinese (traditional),(external link) Cook Islands Māori(external link), Hindi,(external link) Māori,(external link) Samoan,(external link) Tongan(external link)
+Immunise your child on time Ministry of Health, NZ, 2023 English(external link), Chinese (simplified),(external link) Chinese (traditional),(external link) Cook Islands Māori(external link), Hindi,(external link) te reo Māori,(external link) Samoan,(external link) Tongan(external link)

 Childhood immunisation booklet(external link) Ministry of Health, NZ, 2019